SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 - Have assigned your add-ins  **FullControl** permissions on the **Web**.
 For more information, see [Add-in permissions in SharePoint 2013](https://msdn.microsoft.com/library/office/fp142383.aspx).

-## Replace Web Parts with add-in parts
+## Replace web parts with add-in parts

-To replace Web Parts with new add-in parts:
+To replace web parts with new add-in parts:

 1. Export the new add-in part.
 Use the exported add-in part to get the add-in part definition.

-2. Find all pages with Web Parts to be replaced, and then remove the Web Parts.
+2. Find all pages with web parts to be replaced, and then remove the web parts.

 3. Create the new add-in part on the page by using the add-in part definition.